2DGD-F0TH/2DGD_F0TH/chapters/025_Project_Ideas.md

 The AI does not need to be perfect, just mildly challenging.

 ::::: tip :::::
-To some people, points 1 and 2 may be problematic, in case that two among rows, columns or diagonals satisfy one of those conditions.
+To some people, points 1 and 2 may be problematic, in the case that two among rows, columns or diagonals satisfy one of those conditions.

-If both satisfy condition 1, there is actually no problem, the AI would win anyway.
+If both satisfy condition 1, there is actually no problem, the AI would win anyway: the AI can choose randomly.

-In case 2, the AI should check if there is a way to block both "potential wins" in one move, but it is perfectly acceptable to consider the case a loss for the AI and just choose randomly.
+In case 2, the AI should check if there is a way to block both "potential wins" in one move, but it is a perfectly acceptable solution to consider the case a loss for the AI and just choose randomly.
 :::::::::::::::

 Breakout